Generic selectors

 Step 5

-What if I’m an international student?
+What to do if you are an international student

 If you need visa advice you can contact us, our Legal Service can help.

-What happens next?
+What happens next

 1. You have shown good cause and are permitted to continue in your course.